hypo69/hypo/docs/gemini/set 0/en/consultant/src/utils/README.md

 #
 # ## Usage Examples
 #
-# Here are some usage examples demonstrating how to work with the **Tiny Utils** library.
+# Here are some usage examples demonStarting how to work with the **Tiny Utils** library.
 #
 # ### Convert Text to PNG Image
 #